jeroenpardon/skin.grid/README.md

 **Official releases**

-Official, stable releases of Grid can be installed through the official Kodi repository when it is made publicly available.
+Official, stable releases of Grid can be installed through the official Kodi repository.
 If you don't know how, check [this guide](http://kodi.wiki/view/HOW-TO:Change_skins).
 Any dependencies should be installed automatically.

 **Beta releases**